The COVID-19 vaccination program will roll out in phases over 2021.

 Rescheduling your COVID-19 vaccination appointment

-People in phase 1a, 1b, and people aged 50 years and over can book their COVID-19 vaccination online or over the phone.
+People in phase 1a, 1b, people aged 40 years and over, and Aboriginal and Torres Strait Islander people aged 16 years and over can book their COVID-19 vaccination online or over the phone.

 Find out what you can do to be ready for your COVID-19 vaccine.